In storeOur food products can’t be bought online. Please visit our stores to check availability.

 Recreating the meatball without meat

 The newest edition to the family is the plant ball.
 It’s made with pea protein, potatoes, apple, oats and onion, but has the great taste and juicy bite of a meatball – making it perfect for everyone who wants to cut down on meat without losing out on the experience.
-With a climate footprint that is just 4% of the meatball’s, the plant ball has the power to make a difference.

 "A lot has happened since 1985.
 Now, there are eatable IKEA icons for more of the many people.
 No matter if you’re flexitarian, vegan, meat lover, have dietary needs or cultural preferences.”